 WHAT IS ACID REFLUX?

 Acid reflux is when stomach acid comes back up the esophagus and possibly up into the throat.
-The most common symptom associated with reflux is heartburn.
-On the other hand, many throat and voice problems can also be related to reflux.
+The most common symptom is heartburn.
+On the other hand, many throat and voice problems can also be related to this condition.
 For example, acid in the throat can cause the sensation of excess throat mucus, need for frequent throat clearing, sensation of a lump in the throat, difficulty swallowing, intermittent hoarseness and chronic nonproductive cough.
 Interestingly, 50% of patients with throat and voice symptoms related to reflux do not actually have heartburn.
-Based on your history and exam, we may suspect some of your symptoms may be due to the reflux of stomach acid into your throat.
+Based on your history and exam, we may suspect some of your symptoms may be due to stomach acid in your throat.

 HOW DO I REDUCE ACID REFLUX?

-You can do some lifestyle changes that may help reduce the amount of your reflux.
+Some lifestyle changes may help reduce the amount of your reflux.
 One option is to allow two to three hours to pass between eating and then lying down.
 Eating simulates acid production in your stomach.
 That acid can more easily move up into your throat if you then lie down.
 The same reasoning applies to avoiding vigorous exercise immediately after eating.

 In addition to these bedtime issues, there are dietary modifications that can help reduce your reflux.
 Certain substances cause the valve at the top of the stomach to relax and, therefore, increase the chance of reflux.
 These foods include mints, chocolate, fatty foods, caffeine and alcohol.
 We are not saying that you have to give up all these products, but realize that they may be aggravating your problem.
 While acidic foods and spicy foods may irritate your stomach and esophagus, they do not lead to reflux and will not worsen your throat symptoms.
 Finally, smoking may make the problem worse, which is just one of numerous reasons why you should stop smoking.